Rules of Procedure of the Metropolitan Council 2015-2019

 No resolution or ordinance involving the appropriation or expenditure of funds may be considered by the Council if the department, agency or office benefiting from the appropriation or expenditure has failed for thirty or more days to respond to a request for information submitted by the Council or any committee of the Council.

-No resolution or ordinance proposing to expend or appropriate funds or to authorize the borrowing of funds for capital improvements projects (including the issuance of bonds or notes), upon being filed, shall be placed upon the agenda by the Metropolitan Clerk unless and until said legislation shall list the projects to be funded and the estimated cost of each project
+No resolution or ordinance proposing to expend or appropriate funds or to authorize the borrowing of funds for capital improvements projects (including the issuance of bonds or notes) may be considered by the Council unless and until said legislation shall list the projects to be funded and the estimated cost of each project

 Order of debate; sponsor's presence required

 Upon the consideration of any ordinance or resolution by the Council, the first person to be recognized by the Vice Mayor shall be one of its sponsors.
 The second shall be the chair or one spokesman of the committee to which the matter has been referred.
 No action may be taken on any ordinance or resolution (except ordinances on introduction and first reading) at any meeting of the Council or at any meeting of a committee of the Council to which such ordinance or resolution has been referred unless a sponsor is present or a sponsor has informed the Vice Mayor or chair of the committee, in writing, of the action that should be taken and of the member of Council designated to handle the matter in the sponsor’s absence.